NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 ## Cloning the Source Code from GitHub

+If you'd like to use a password-less login using SSH keys, you can generate a pair of private/public keys using the following command and add the public key as an authentication key on GitHub prior to cloning the Unreal Engine source:

+{{< highlight zsh >}}
+$ ssh-keygen -t rsa -b 4096 -C "Mamadou's Linux Machine"
+$ cat ~/.ssh/id_rsa.pub
+{{< /highlight >}}

 To clone Unreal Engine 5.6 source code from GitHub:

 {{< highlight zsh >}}